learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/FastAPI.md

 ## Testing

-Testing with FastAPI can be automated with GitHub actions and uses FastAPI's TestClient and [pytest](https://docs.pytest.org/en/7.4.x/) to test.
+Testing with FastAPI can be automated with GitHub Actions and uses FastAPI's [TestClient](https://fastapi.tiangolo.com/reference/testclient/) and [pytest](https://docs.pytest.org/en/7.4.x/) to test.
+TestClient essentially allows you to test the code directly like normal Python unit tests or pytests rather than like Postman testing.

 Your test file should look something like this, using the main.py above (wherever it is located in your file system) or any other API file: